There are many factors critical in developing skills and strategies to be successful academically.

 - Make notes in the margin to add to points, raise questions, or challenge what you've read

-- Read critically by asking questions of the text.
+- Read critically by asking questions about the text.
 Who wrote it?
 When?
 Who is the intended audience?
 What is the intention of the author?

 - Explain what you've read to someone else.